snyhlxde1/cllm.github.io/docs/blog/cllm.md

 ### Results

+Our experiments contains a three domain-specific tasks, including text-to-SQL (Spider), Python code generation (Code-search-Python) and graduate school math (GSM8k), and the broader open-domain conversational challenge, MT-bench.
+Reported experiments were conducted using either fine-tuned coder LLM, Deepseek-coder-7B-instruct [6] or LLaMA-2-7B [7] as the target model depending on the task.
+Both training and evaluation are carried out on NVIDIA A100 40GB servers.

 ### Fast Forwarding and Stationary Tokens

 ## Final words
 We invite you to refer to the [our paper](TODO) for more details!
 Please stay tuned for code and CLLM checkpoint release!